domwoe/inscription_canister/README.md

 Inscriptions are made by spending a Pay-to-Taproot (P2TR) output, which necessitates the use of Schnorr signatures.
 Currently, ICP's Chain-Key Signature suite does not support Schnorr signatures.
 As a workaround, this project uses an experimental Schnorr Canister for signing transactions.
 This canister generates a private key from a seed, which is derived from ICP's source of unbiased randomness.
 It's important to note that this method is not secured by the canister's controller.
 Consequently, there's a risk that node providers could access the canister's state and extract the private key.

-This project has only been tested on the local development environemnt on a Mac with Apple Silicon.
+This project has only been tested on the local development environment on a Mac with Apple Silicon.
 It may not work on other platforms.
 Please file an issue if you encounter any problems.

 ## Quick Start